joseppbenvenuto/NHL_ML_Analysis/README.md

 ## Folder & Files & Descriptions

-* **API_Web_Scraping_ETL_Pipeline -**  Scarpes data from the web and the NHL API to then be put through an ETL process and stored in a PostGresql databse.
+* **API_Web_Scraping_ETL_Pipeline -**  Scarpes data from the web and the NHL API to be put through an ETL process and stored in a PostgreSQL database.

   <br>

-  * **Data -** Stores the warngled data to then be put through an ETL process.
+  * **Data -** Stores the wrangled data to then be put through an ETL process.
   * **Create_Tables_NHL.py -** Creates a database called nhldb wtih all needed tables.
-This file can also be run when the database need to rebooted and started from scratch.
+This file can also be run when the database needs to be rebooted and started from scratch.
-  * **SQL_Queries_NHL.py -** A file that contains all the nessesary SQL queries for the ETL process.
+  * **SQL_Queries_NHL.py -** A file that contains all the necessary SQL queries for the ETL process.
   * **API_Web_Scraper_NHL.py -** Webscrapes NHL playoff results (teams that made or didn't make the playoffs) from https://www.hockey-reference.com/ and pulls data from the NHL's API https://www.kevinsidwar.com/iot/2017/7/1/the-undocumented-nhl-stats-api.
   * **ETL_NHL.py -** Uses the data scraped from the web and pulled from the NHL API stored in the Data folder as CSV files to be processed through the ETL pipeline and stored in PostgreSQL and 2nd normal form.
   * **All_Modules.py -** Run this for all data pulls and ETL processes.
 The user will be prompted with questions and needs to respond when prompted.
 Data validation is in place.